panva/paseto/docs/README.md

 ## Support

-If you or your business use openid-client, please consider becoming a [sponsor][support-sponsor] so I can continue maintaining it and adding new features carefree.
+If you or your business use paseto, please consider becoming a [sponsor][support-sponsor] so I can continue maintaining it and adding new features carefree.

 <br>